inivekin/abosa/abosa.typ

 fae least resistance interchange - that's symptom o the likely game, where energies just disarrange.
-That's nae intended as despair, the journey managed tae impel me tae want those, fae which, tae care an be taken care of as well.
+By gravitating guiding tide
+I'd tangent slides frae glide preserved an cumulate unclarified, corrections will take what's reserved.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2912)[```none
+That's nae intended as despair,
+the journey managed tae impel
+me tae want those, fae which, tae care
+an be taken care of as well.
-Those particles, they arc widely,
+Weak particles, they arc widely,
 nae motivated nor as smart,
 if we're tae go where most likely,
 I'd nae imagine us apart.
-My plotting through time-spatial ride
-used tangent strides fae glide preserved
-in gravitations guiding tide,
-nae extra energy reserved.
 I've naewhere else, this is me done,
 I live an die at your behest,
 though I'd nae guessed at end o run
-that you've same wants that I'd suppressed,
+you share the wants that I'd suppressed,
 that I take place in your headspace
 an rest wi friends that are nae more,
 wi rising Aegis tae embrace